20 Verissimo Drive, Mangere, Auckland

 Tel (+64 9) 255 0266

-Email sent to all clients: Web Sales
+Email to clients: Web Sales

 The Government announced yesterday that web sales of some essential goods, like winter clothing, are now to be allowed.
 Considering this announcement, several of our retail clients, whose normal business is in lockdown (like ours) are gearing up to launch sales in their websites, some heavily discounted to get badly needed cash flow.